libvips/libvips/README.md

 	$ git clone git://github.com/jcupitt/libvips.git

 Building from git needs more packages.
-You'll need at least swig and gtk-doc, see the dependencies section below.
+You'll need at least swig, gtk-doc and gobject-introspection, see the dependencies section below.
 For example:

 	$ brew install gtk-doc swig